 3. Positive Punishment | P+

 Adding a punishment.
-This means punishing your dog for unwanted behaviour, like yanking on their leash when they pull or rubbing their nose in an “accident.”
+This means punishing your dog for an unwanted behaviour, like yanking on their leash when they pull or rubbing their nose in an “accident.”

 4. Negative Punishment | P-